tkeskita/BVtkNodes/docs/BVTKNodes.rst

 grids.
 The VDB data is then automatically imported into Blender as a Volume Object, ready to be used in volumetric rendering using the *Principled Volume Shader*.
-This node requires `pyopenvdb` in Blender, now available in Blender version 3.6.
+This node requires `pyopenvdb` in Blender, now available in Blender version 3.6 and later.

 Please see VTK To OpenVDB Exporter below for description of field names.